kamhonhoi/HybBCSeq/README.md

      - The script will patch the custom package to work with your environment

 ## License
-Please refere to the LICENSE file.
+Please refer to the LICENSE file.

 ## Citation
 Please cite: